rizzini/my_personal_bash_scripts/README.md

 - Now, when switching modes, the initial brightness value is always converted to the correct scale for the selected tool.
 (21/05/2025)
 - Enhanced robustness by ensuring default values are set if brightness cannot be retrieved.
 (21/05/2025)
 - Minor code cleanup and improved comments for maintainability.
 (21/05/2025)
+- When switching modes, the brightness value from the previous tool, whether xrandr or ddcutil, was being carried over, which shouldn't happen.
+Both tools have their own independent brightness systems.
+(21/05/2025)
 ---